electronrecord/wasm/README.md

 $ asc fib.ts -o fib.wasm

+then we start the web server:

 $ http-server

-in console, type fib(5) and we should see the result.
+and opening the page indicated by the above command response, in console, type fib(5) and we should see the result.

 To compare the speed between js and wasm function compilation,